How Mesothelioma Is Treated

 Chemotherapy is also a treatment that can help reduce symptoms of mesothelioma.
 Chemotherapy uses chemicals that are put into the body through an IV and help to shrink and slow the growth of mesothelioma.

 Other options to treat mesothelioma include targeted therapy, which uses drugs that fight against cancer cells in the body, and immunotherapy, which uses your own immune system to attack the cancerous cells.
-Although these are not commonly used methods for treating mesothelioma, your doctor may decide to use them if other treatments are not working.
+Although these are not commonly used methods for treating mesothelioma, your healthcare provider may decide to use them if other treatments are not working.
+Radiation therapy may be used to kill cancer cells in certain areas of the body or as palliative therapy to relieve your symptoms and improve your quality of life.

 Mesothelioma is an aggressive cancer, but new therapies are developing all the time.
-Talk to your doctor about your mesothelioma and personal treatment goals to see what available treatment options or clinical trials are right for you.
+Talk to your provider about your mesothelioma and personal treatment goals to see what available supportive treatment options or clinical trials are right for you.

 Mesothelioma is usually diagnosed when the disease is advanced and you begin to experience symptoms.
 Regardless of the type of treatment you receive, there are things you can do to alleviate your symptoms and improve your quality of life.